nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - for `t/TAGS` all customers satisfying _any_ tag will be returned.
 In particular, `find t/TAG_A TAG_B TAG_C` is a more generic query than `find t/TAG_A`
+  - Here, satisfying means checking if the tag starts with the parameter string.

 **COMBINING FIND PARAMETERS**